Enhancing RBF-FD Efficiency for Highly Non-Uniform Node Distributions via Adaptivity: Introduction

+It has been demonstrated \cite{Flyer2016role,Bayona2017role} that combining polynomial basis with polyharmonic spline radial basis functions (PHS+Poly) in the RBF-FD formulation leads to considerable improvements in robustness.
+Key benefits of the PHS+Poly approach include: \begin{enumerate} \item[1.]
+It is free of shape parameter, simplifying the formulation and eliminating the need for fine-tuning. \item[2.]
+It is efficient compared to stable RBF-FD formulations based on infinitely smooth RBFs \cite{santos2017}. \item[3.]
+This method ensures accuracy near boundaries without ghost-nodes where stencils become highly one-sided \cite{BAYONA2019}. \item[4.]
+It has the potential to maintain accuracy for large and sparse linear systems. \item[5.]
+The convergence order depends mainly on the augmented polynomial degree, which determines the stencil size. \end{enumerate}

+Existing convergence theories for scattered nodes require shrinking fill distance and fail to leverage regions of high node density.
+Numerically, non-adaptive methods using uniform stencil size and polynomial degree may exhibit loss of accuracy in low-density regions while adding unnecessary complexity in high-density regions, decreasing computational efficiency.
+Rather than a fixed stencil size and augmented polynomial degree, we propose an adaptive RBF-FD algorithm that allows the user to define a global convergence order with respect to the total number of nodes in the domain.
+The method can efficiently obtain the user-defined convergence order in a highly nonuniform node-layout with a significantly large mesh ratio.
+Note that the mesh ratio is defined as the fill distance over minimum separating distance, which plays a role similar to mesh ratio in finite element methods.

 The rest of the paper is organized as follows.
-We discuss the general formulation of the RBF-FD, polynomial augmentation and some insights for its stable implementation in Section~2.
-In Section~3, we give a precise definition of what we meant by the \emph{global} order of the convergence in an non-uniform node-layout.
-We also provide a formulation that connects the global order of convergence to the required degree of polynomial at a local scale depending on the local \emph{fill distance}.
+Section~\ref{sec:rbffd} discusses the general formulation of RBF-FD and polynomial augmentation, along with some insights for its stable implementation.
+In Section~\ref{sec:adaprbffd}, we provide a precise definition of the global convergence order in a nonuniform node-layout.
+We also present a method that connects the global convergence order to the required degree of polynomial at a local scale, depending on the local fill distance.
 This is followed by a discussion of the weight computation approach through the adaptive RBF-FD method.
-Finally, We provide numerical examples to support the advantage of the proposed method followed by conclusions.
+In Section~\ref{sec:num}, numerical examples are illustrated to show the advantages of the proposed method.
+Finally, section~\ref{sec:con} is the conclusions drawn from our study.